Mon – Sun: 24/7 Plumbing

 Method 2: Visual Inspection

-When doing a visual inspection, thoroughly examine all visible pipes, joints, fittings and fixtures.
-Carefully look over the pipes for any signs of rust spots, pitting, leaks, dampness or mineral deposits, which could indicate corrosion.
+When performing a visual inspection, thoroughly examine all visible pipes, joints, fittings, and fixtures.
+Carefully examine the pipes for any signs of rust spots, pitting, leaks, dampness, or mineral deposits that could indicate corrosion.

-Also, closely scrutinise all connectors, elbows and joints for any corrosion build-up.
-Finally, check faucets and valves closely for a noticeable greenish crusty build-up, pointing to active corrosion.
+Also, scrutinise all connectors, elbows, and joints closely for any corrosion build-up.
+Finally, check faucets and valves closely for a noticeable greenish crusty build-up, which points to active corrosion.
 A careful visual inspection can help catch early signs of corrosion.

 Method 3: Multimeter Conductivity Test